Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: -LQG metric boundary estimates for the free-boundary GFF on

 \section{$\gamma$-LQG metric boundary estimates for the free-boundary GFF on $\overline{\h}$}

-In this section we show that the $\gamma$-LQG metric induced by the free-boundary GFF on $\h$ extends continuously to a function on $\overline{\h} \times \overline{\h}$, and give some estimates for the regularity of this function, showing that, almost surely, it is H\"{o}lder continuous on $\partial\h$ with respect to the $\gamma$-LQG boundary length $\nu_h$.
-(We will subsequently show that in fact $\fd_h$ is a metric on $\overline{\h}$ and is bi-H\"{o}lder continuous with respect to the Euclidean metric on $\overline{\h}$.)
+Throughout this section $h$ will be a free-boundary GFF on $\h$, though not always with the same choice of additive constant.
+Indeed, although the statements of our results require the additive constant for $h$ to be fixed in some way, it is easily seen that all the results of this section remain true regardless of how the constant is fixed, so we will not always specify a choice.
+In this section we show that the $\gamma$-LQG metric induced by $h$ extends continuously to a metric on $\overline{\h} \times \overline{\h}$, and give some estimates for the regularity of this metric, showing that, almost surely, it is locally H\"{o}lder continuous with respect to the Euclidean metric on $\overline{\h}$.)